UKHomeOffice/asl-conductor/README.md

 you can specify a git ref or timestamp from the [asl-deployments](https://github.com/UKHomeOffice/asl-deployments/commits/master) repo, and it will attempt to pull the service images which were current then.

-To use this feature, you will need a `GITHUB_ACCESS_TOKEN` defined in your env that has read access to the deployments repo.
+To use this feature, you will need a `GITHUB_ACCESS_TOKEN` defined in your env that has read access to the asl-deployments repo.

 Using a git ref: